aws-samples/aws-cdk-transit-gateway-peering/README.md

 `git clone https://github.com/aws-samples/aws-cdk-transit-gateway-peering`

-Step 2: Change directories to the new directory that was created:
+Step 2: Change directories to the new directory that was created during the previous step:

 `cd aws-cdk-transit-gateway-peering/`

-Step 2a: Copy the following json document to tell the AWS CDK which command to use to run your app.
-Note that this is for Windows only:
+Step 2a: Copy the following JSON document to tell the AWS CDK which command to use to run your app.
+(This is for Windows only):

 Windows: `copy cdk-windows.json cdk.json /Y`